 Exclusions can be for a fixed term (including just lunchtimes) or permanent.
-Exclusions will only be used in the most extreme of circumstances and will always be carried out according to the guidelines given in the Exclusion from maintained schools.
-Academies and pupil referral units in England - A guide for those with legal responsibilities in relation to exclusion 2012.
-This states that exclusions must be imposed by the headteacher or the deputy, no other member of staff may impose an exclusion.
-All exclusions are reported to governors.
-In the rare event that a child is given a fixed term exclusion, the school will work towards successful reintegration for the child when he or she returns to school.
-The school is committed to Plymouth's Fair Access Protocol to avoid permanent exclusions whenever possible.
+Exclusions will only be used in the most extreme of circumstances and will always be carried out according to the guidelines given in the Exclusion from maintained schools, academies and pupil referral units in England 2017

+All exclusions must be imposed by the headteacher or whoever is acting in that role.
+No other member of staff may impose an exclusion.
+All exclusions will bear regard to, and follow, the Plymouth CAST Exclusion Protocol.